flesage/o2acq/README.txt

 --------

 1. Configure camera settings as needed
-2. Select desired illumination modes
+2. Select desired illumination modes (at least one required)
 3. Enable saving if desired and select save directory
+4. Wait for temperature stabilization (or use override if needed)
-4. Click Start to begin acquisition
+5. Click Start to begin acquisition
-5. Use the Image Source dropdown to view different channels
+6. Use the Display Mode dropdown to view different channels
-6. Click Stop to end acquisition and save data (if enabled)
+7. Click Stop to end acquisition and save data (if enabled)

 Logging
 -------